 \end{proof}

 \begin{remark} Observe that $E(A)$ is not a linear subspace: for $e_1,\dots,e_n\in E(A)$, we have

-where $\{e_i,e_j\}=e_ie_j+e_je_i$ is the anti-commutator.
+where $\{e_i,e_j\}=e_ie_j+e_je_i$ is an anti-commutator.
 Then $(e_1+\dots+e_n)^2=e_1+\dots+e_n$ if and only if $\sum\limits_{i< j}\{e_i,e_j\}=0$.
-This can happen if the $e_i$ anti-commute, but in the general case $span(E(A))$ is not entirely made of idempotents.
-This supports the intuitive idea that a linear combination of multiplicative linear maps, given by a product of their coordinate matrices, need not be multiplicative. \end{remark}
+This can happen if the $e_i$ anti-commute, but in the general case, $span(E(A))$ is not entirely made of idempotents.
+This supports the intuitive idea that a linear combination of multiplicative linear maps, given by the product of their coordinate matrices, need not be multiplicative. \end{remark}